ErikKalkoken/slackApiDoc/README.md

 This documentation is provided as public domain.
 Any help in keeping this document up-to-date and as complete and accurate as possible is very welcome.

+API methods that are only available via the web UI / require a runtime token are out of scope of this github.

 Slack and the Slack API is owned by Slack Technologies, Inc. All rights reserved.